-The Liberal Party’s Victorian division has sold its long-time Melbourne CBD headquarters to luxury watch retailer Rolex for $37.1 million.
+The Liberal Party’s Victorian division has sold its Melbourne headquarters to luxury watch retailer Rolex for $37.1 million.

-The agents said they fielded more than 110 inquiries, resulting in 10 bids.
+The agents fielded more than 110 inquiries, resulting in 10 bids, they added.

-Rolex is represented by King Independent Property Advisers.
+Rolex was represented by King Independent Property Advisers.

 The Liberal party is set to vacate 104 Exhibition Street by this time next year.